corispade/Cryptocurrencies/README.md

 ## Process:

-View code [here](https://github.com/corispade/Cryptocurrencies/blob/main/crypto_clustering.ipynb) for reference of below deliverables.
+View code [here](https://github.com/corispade/Cryptocurrencies/blob/main/crypto_clustering.ipynb) for reference of the below deliverables.

-Deliverable 1: Using Pandas to preprocess and clean the data set
+### Deliverable 1: Using Pandas to preprocess and clean the data set
 * Keep all cryptocurrencies that are currently being traded
 * Remove rows with at least one null value
 * Filtering to only keep rows where coins have been mined